gfMateus99/Master_Thesis/README.md

 Code developed for Topic modelling and Sentiment analysis

 - **Get Tweets Program -** [Get_Tweets_Program.py]
-  - Program to collect tweets via Twitter API (In case of using this script, you need to insert your own Twitter API token keys).
+  - Program to collect tweets via Twitter API (**Note:** In case of using this script, you need to insert your own Twitter API token keys).

 - **Pre-processing text analysis -** [Pre-processing Text.ipynb]
   - Program to pre-process text to Sentiment analysis and topic modelling (Cleaning Text, Tokenization, Reduce Text (Stopwords removal and Remove small words(<=2 characters)), Obtaining the stem words and pos tagging).